Einstein Lie groups, geodesic orbit manifolds and regular Lie subgroups: Geodesic orbit manifolds

 \begin{prop} A $G\times K$-invariant metric $g$ on $G$, with corresponding metric endomorphism $\Lambda\in \op{End}(\fr{g})$, is $G\times K$-geodesic orbit if and only if for any vector $X\in \fr{g}$ there exists a vector $W=W(X)\in \fr{k}$ such that

 \end{prop}

 The above condition was firstly presented in \cite{NikEin} for compact simple Lie groups and under the assumption that $\fr{k}$ is an \emph{adapted} subalgebra.
 Here we provide a proof that bypasses both the simplicity assumption and the condition for $\fr{k}$ to be adapted.
-Our proof uses results from \emph{two-step g.o. spaces}, which are defined as those homogeneous spaces whose geodesics are orbits of exponential factors of the form $\gamma(t)=\exp(tZ)\exp(tW)$ (\cite{ArCalSo}, \cite{ArSo}). \\
+Our proof uses results from \emph{two-step geodesic orbit spaces}, which are defined as those homogeneous spaces whose geodesics are orbits of exponential factors of the form $\gamma(t)=\exp(tZ)\exp(tW)$ (\cite{ArCalSo}, \cite{ArSo}). \\